 - Direction and dosage information for Micotil

 VETERINARY USE ONLY

-For subcutaneous use in cattle and lambs only (see pull-out label for important safety information).
+Each mL contains 300 mg of tilmicosin.
+For subcutaneous use in cattle and lambs only.
+Do not use in automatically powered syringes.
+See pull-out label for important safety information.

 Micotil injection is a preconstituted solution of the antibiotic tilmicosin.
 Each mL contains 300 mg of tilmicosin activity; 25% propylene glycol; phosphoric acid as needed to adjust pH; water for injection, q.s.
 Tilmicosin is produced semi-synthetically and is a member of the macrolide class of antibiotics.

 For the treatment of bovine respiratory disease (BRD) associated with Mannheimia (Pasteurella) haemolytica and Pasteurella multocida.